zenith-editor/zenith/README.md

-# zed
+# zenith

 ![](/docs/preview.jpg)

 A very minimal console text editor written in Zig.

+## Requirements

+ * A terminal emulator that supports ANSI escape sequences (currently tested with xterm on Linux)

 ## Build

-zed uses POSIX interfaces not present in the stable build of zig.
+zenith uses POSIX interfaces not present in the current stable build of zig (at the time of writing).
 Please use the latest nightly release (last tested with `zig-linux-x86_64-0.12.0-dev.3496+a2df84d0f`).

 For debug builds, use the command: